-Macro Economics: meaning, definition, importance, limitations, scope and integration of micro and macro analysis.
+Time: 3 Hours Section-A: Macro Economics: meaning, definition, importance, limitations, scope and integration of micro and macro analysis.
 Basic macroeconomic concepts.
 National income: meaning, definition, types, measurement and social accounting.
 Circular flow of money.
-Simple Keynesian model of income determination, shifts in aggregate demand.
+Section-B: Simple Keynesian model of income determination, shifts in aggregate demand.
 Multiplier.
 Theories of consumption and investment.
-Income determination model including money and interest.
+Section-C: Income determination model including money and interest.
 Monetary policy: meaning, instruments, indicators, lags and effectiveness.
 Fiscal policy: meaning, definition, different tools and limitations.
-Wage and employment policies: meaning, need, demand and supply of labor, measures of full employment, relationship between level of employment and output.
+Section-D: Wage and employment policies: meaning, need, demand and supply of labor, measures of full employment, relationship between level of employment and output.
 Inflation and recession: process, causes, types and remedies.

-AGE-423 Economic problems of Agriculture in India

-Practical: 40 Internal assessment 20+10=30

-- 1. Question paper should be set strictly according to the syllabus. - 2.
+SEMESTER-II \AGE-423 Economic problems of Agriculture in India Time: 3 Hours Max.
+Marks: 150 Theory: 80 Practical: 40 Internal assessment 20+10=30 Periods per Week 4+6 Instructions for the Paper Setters: 1.
+Question paper should be set strictly according to the syllabus. - 2.
 The language of questions should be straight & simple. - 3.
-Not more than one question should be based on one topic. - 4.
-The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
-At least eight questions should be set, out of which the candidates should be required to attempt any five.
+In all nine questions should be asked, of which first question (Comprising of short answer type questions covering the whole syllabus) will be compulsory. - 4.
+Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
+All questions carry equal marks. .